sonyxperiadev/lumber-mill/docs/enrich.rst

 RxJava provides the *observable.filter()* operation that can be used to keep or skip data.
 Lumber-Mill provides two functions that can be used together with filter.

-The expression uses JavaScript, so it must be valid javascript and must return a boolean value.
+The expression uses JavaScript, so it must be valid javascript and must return a boolean value but it can be **ANY expression in JavaScript**

+Some simple examples

 .. code-block:: groovy

-    // Strings
+    // String equals, Note the quotes!!
     o.filter( keepWhen("'{name}' == 'Johan'"))

+    // String contains
+    o.filter( keepWhen("'{message}'.contains('ERROR'")) // Same as str.indexOf(string) != -1

     // Numbers
     o.filter( skipWhen("{age} == 99"))